iMark21/marvel/README.md

 - Base on [sergdort/CleanArchitectureRxSwift](https://github.com/sergdort/CleanArchitectureRxSwift)
 - Using [RxSwift](https://github.com/ReactiveX/RxSwift) - Reactive Programming in Swift
 - Using [RxDataSources](https://github.com/RxSwiftCommunity/RxDataSources) - to manage data sources in collection and table views with RxSwift
 - Using [Realm & RxRealm](https://github.com/RxSwiftCommunity/RxDataSources) - to save data.
-(Only for heroes list).
+(Characters).
 - Using [Coordinators](https://blog.kulman.sk/architecting-ios-apps-coordinators/) to control the navigation flow of the application
 - Using [Composition](https://medium.com/commencis/reusability-and-composition-in-swift-6630fc199e16) to avoid making use of baseviewcontroller
 - Using [Codable](https://www.swiftbysundell.com/basics/codable) to mapping data response